GoncharukBro/react-mask-field/README.md

 ![npm](https://img.shields.io/npm/v/react-mask-field?style=flat-square)
 ![npm bundle size](https://img.shields.io/bundlephobia/min/react-mask-field?style=flat-square)

 > ⚠️ **Warning**!
-This package is no longer supported.
+Package no longer supported.
 Use the new [`@react-input/mask`](https://www.npmjs.com/package/@react-input/mask) package instead.
 Please read the documentation carefully before upgrading to a new package, as the package API has changed.
 In addition, you can use the new number formatting package [`@react-input/number-format`](https://www.npmjs.com/package/@react-input/number-format).

 ## Installation